 In the early 1990s, some farsighted members of PHPC saw an opportunity to secure the church’s future plans and bold dreams with an invested account that would remain separate from the operating budget.

 The PHPC Foundation is governed by an elected board of trustees who serve three year terms.
-The board meets five times each year.
+The board meets at least five times each year.

 The Foundation receives funds from gifts, wills and other permanent instruments.
-Our financial goal is to grow the endowment’s principal while making grants from investment income.
-Most of our endowment is managed by the Texas Presbyterian Foundation is the investment manager for most of our funds.
+Our long-term financial goal is to grow the principal of our endowed funds while making grants in a manner that will preserve the principal.
+Texas Presbyterian Foundation is the investment manager for most of our funds.

 PHPC Foundation endowments must be at least $25,000 in size to be separately managed.
 Donors complete giving directives to define their intent.